meganesu/personal-site-v2/src/blog/gatsby-rss-feed/gatsby-rss-feed.md

 **The Solution:** In your configuration for `gatsby-plugin-feed` (in the `gatsby-config.js` file), make sure the `feed.query` option includes a `slug` field in the query.
 See the section on [Configuring `options.query` and `feed.query`](#configuring-optionsquery-and-feedquery) in Step 2.

 </details>

+## Takeaways

+* Adding an RSS feed to your site lets readers get automatic updates when you post new content.
+* To add an RSS feed to a Gatsby site, use the `gatsby-plugin-feed` plugin.
+It only generates RSS feeds on production-style builds.

 ## Wrap It Up